Filtering Barriers to Communication

 After a message has been conceptualized, it must be encoded for transmission.
 Encoding Filtering refers to the alterations made to the message as it’s translated from thought to communicable form.
 This step is susceptible to distortion due to the communicator’s limitations in expressing complex ideas or emotions accurately.

 Language barriers, vocabulary limitations, and the individual’s capacity to articulate thoughts can all lead to Encoding Filtering.
 When encoding a message, it’s crucial to consider the audience’s understanding to ensure that the message remains clear and comprehensive.
-Encoding filtering can significantly dilute the original message’s intent, leading to a disparity between what was meant and what is understood.

 In both Source and Encoding Filtering, the essence of the message risks being altered or lost entirely.
 Awareness and strategies to mitigate these barriers are crucial for effective communication.